eth-ecuador/proovacy/README.md

   - An extensible frontend connected to Starknet wallets.
   - Development tools for testing and deploying smart contracts.

+- **SDK Argent Wallet**
+  Proovacy utilizes the **Argent Wallet SDK**, a smart wallet designed for Starknet.
+It offers:
+  - **Seamless Starknet integration** for fast, low-cost transactions.
+  - **Wallet connection capabilities**, allowing users to easily connect their Argent wallet to the Proovacy platform to perform the verification test.
 ---

 ## **Additional Resources**